raku-community-modules/FastCGI/README.md

 ## Author

 This was build by Timothy Totten.
-You can find me on #perl6 with the nickname supernovus.
+You can find me on #raku with the nickname supernovus.

 ## License